 Requirements for admission to graduate school in a specific discipline include evidence of academic promise and a breadth of additional courses.
 Students do not necessarily need to major in the field they wish to pursue, but this varies by field.
 Students considering graduate study should consult with their major advisor on the best preparation.
 A senior thesis or essay often strengthens the student’s record.
 Many graduate programs require one or two foreign languages.
 Directories of various graduate programs, as well as general advice on the application process, are available in the Wesleyan Career Center (WCC).
 Faculty members, however, remain the best source of advice about graduate study in specific disciplines.

 - Health Profession: Pre-Medical/Pre-Veterinary/Pre-Dental

-- one year of biology with laboratory;
+- 1 year of biology with laboratory

-- one year of physics with laboratory;
+- 1 year of physics with laboratory

-- one year of English, preferably including English composition; and
+- 1 year of English

 There is no prescribed course of study for students interested in attending law school after graduation.
 Instead, students are encouraged to develop skills in writing, reasoning, analytical thinking and research through a broad program of study.
 Skill in public speaking also may be beneficial.
 Wesleyan students from all majors have been accepted to outstanding law schools.

 Students considering law school should make an appointment with the pre-law advisor in the WCC.